dinoboards/ez80-for-rc/apps/readme.md

-# CP/M applications for the eZ80 CPU module
+# Applications compatible the eZ80 CPU module

 These applications are designed specifically for operating on the eZ80 CPU running CP/M under RomWBW's HBIOS.

 The applications are compiled/assembled with either `z88dk` or `ez80-clang`

+Many of the applications can be invoke with the `--help` or `/?` argument to get application usage details.

 See below for building the applications yourself.